StevenBlack/vocab/million-dollar-words.md

 ### ascetic
 Self-denying; austere.
 A hedonist loves pleasure; an ascetic shuns it.
 In Eastern culture, ascetics eschew (see eschew) anything not necessary to maintain life, thus taking them one step closer to nirvana.
 (See nirvana.)
-Pronounced UH- SETT-IK.

 ### assiduous